taycaldwell/riot-api-java/README.md

 ```

 Available getter and setter methods also allow you to accomplish similar tasks in a different way.
 Below is an example of how to set your region.
-Because the region was set before the method to get a
-summoner name was called, there is no need to pass the region parameter.
+Because the region was set before a method was called, there is no need to pass in the region parameter.

 ```java